yuya-katafuchi/covid-19_emergency_statement_japan/README.md

 * 2nd declaration (2021): Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/01/07.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210107.pdf.
 (Accessed on February 9, 2020).
   * 1st Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/01/13.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210113.pdf.
 (Accessed on February 9, 2020).
   * 2nd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/02/02.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210202.pdf.
 (Accessed on February 9, 2020).
+  * 3rd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/02/26.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210226.pdf.
+(Accessed on February 28, 2020).

 ## Citation